amauryca/tsa/ideas.md

 Local Government Links: A dedicated section linking to essential County and City government services (e.g., Clerk of the Circuit Court, Sarasota County Health Department).

 # NEED A GOOD LOOKING HOMPAGE!!!!

+# Lots of interactivity for sure and just needs to be smooth af